angularity/angularity-todo-es6/README.md

 This solution is inflenced by [Guy Bedford's article](http://guybedford.com/practical-workflows-for-es6-modules).

-There is arguably some duplication with [Browserify](http://browserify.org/).
+This solution arguably duplicates the functionality of [Browserify](http://browserify.org/).
 Please consider which implementation best suits your needs.

 ### How it works